JRuiz28/JRuiz28/README.md

 🎓 I studied *Informática empresarial* in University of Costa Rica.
 Some of my projects were carried out there.

-💻 I keep learning day by day, about Framework and librery because I think my furuto is in my hands.
+💻 I keep learning day by day, about Framework and librery, because I think my furuto is in my hands.